 ELMET is an Erasmus+ project that runs from 2020 to 2022.
 The project aims to develop a learning intervention that is based on gamification and escape rooms for addressing the needs of vulnerable individuals, both employed and unemployed.

 TEAMSTAR is an Erasmus+ project that runs from 2020 to 2022.
-The project aims to build entrepreneurial and STEM skills in school education through gamification and design thinking.
+The project aims to build entrepreneurial and STEM skills in school education.
 The project builds critical thinking among learners while it also reinforces educator networks for the exchange of good practices.

 TakeItSerious is an Erasmus+ project that runs from 2020 to 2022.
 The project aims to develop serious games that build disaster management capacity among school educators for more effectively acting and protecting their students in natural disasters.

 ICT-INOV, funded by the Capacity Building in Higher Education Erasmus+ program, aims to modernize ICT higher education for promoting the innovation skills of students in Europe and Asia.
-It is a Capacity Building in Higher Education Erasmus+ project that runs from 2020 to 2023.
-The project aims to deploy design thinking and gamification to develop soft skills that allow students to turn ideas into action.
+It is a Capacity Building in Higher Education Erasmus+ project that runs from 2021 to 2024.
+The project builds the capacity of students to turn ideas into action.
 It is a collaboration between European and Asian universities and is implemented in Greece, Estonia, Portugal, Italy, Malaysia, Nepal, Pakistan, and Vietnam.

 INCLUDEME, Inclusive Digital Environments to Enable High-quality Education for Disadvantaged and Disabled Learners, is an Erasmus+ project that runs from 2020 to 2022. to nurture and implement inclusive education practices across educational, economic, social, and cultural contexts, by infusing digital innovation in customizable, user-centred learning environments and by employing the capabilities and facilities provided through accessible information technologies and gaming approaches, and thus construct novel approached and experiences that engage, motivate and increase the performance of disadvantaged and disabled learners.
 The project advocates for an informed society, aiming to leverage access to information and knowledge, in order to support the initiation and consolidation of common inclusion values.